457 visa updates – November 2017

 457 visa updates – health insurance evidence

-From 18 November 2017, applicants for the 457 visa will no longer need provide evidence confirming they hold appropriate health insurance coverage in support of their visa application.
-Instead applicants will be required to indicate that they have made suitable arrangements in the online application form.
+From 18 November 2017, applicants for the 457 visa will no longer need to provide evidence confirming they hold appropriate health insurance coverage in support of their visa application.
+Instead, applicants will be required to indicate that they have made suitable arrangements in the online application form.

 Applicants will still be required to maintain suitable health insurance (or hold Medicare where eligible) as a condition of their visa.
 Failure to comply with this requirement may result in visa cancellation.

 Initiating penal clearances prior to visa application lodgement

 As part of the 1 July changes to the program, 457 visa holders must provide evidence of good character, in the form of a police clearance from each country they have resided in for more than 12 months over the course of the past 10 years.
 The Department has introduced a service to provide visa applicants with a letter for overseas authorities, prior to lodgement of the 457 application, to obtain the police clearance in order to reduce processing times.